Creating Responsive Storylines For Student-Driven Science Learning

 I’ll say it again (and again and again): You can plan ahead and stay responsive.

 No more “planning Tuesday’s lesson Monday night” or “Wednesday morning supply-closet raids for Wednesday afternoon classes” (you know, to get everything you didn’t know you would need and sure hope is in there!).
 You can know where it’s going and the roads you will take, and yet still give your students the voice to say, “And this is where we will start, and here is where we will go next.”

 But planning for storyline pathways is different than planning your typical unit.

 Student-driven learning starts with a SPARK.
 What if you could reimagine your science curriculum and empower your students to own their 3D learning?
 You know there is more to science class than textbook facts, recipe-book labs, and one-size-fits all curriculum.
 You know learning doesn’t look the same for every student.
 You know the greatest teachers are responsive, and the greatest learning happens when students are engaged…

 But it’s hard to put all of that into practice.

 And do it without being the first to arrive, the last to leave, and spending every weekend at the local coffee shop.

-The Spark Subscription was designed to empower you to implement a student-driven curriculum unique to the needs of your classroom.
+Spark Science was designed to empower you to implement a student-driven curriculum unique to the needs of your classroom.